bug problem

 Larvae

-After hatching, the larvae begins to eat.
-They will feed, grow, and molt three times, shedding their exoskeleton before becoming a pupa.
+After hatching, the larvae begin to eat voraciously.
+They will feed, grow and molt three times, shedding their exoskeleton before becoming a pupa—usually within a week.

 Pupa